fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Set-AadrmSuperUserGroup.md

 An organization can have only one super user group in addition to multiple users who are assigned the privilege individually, but you can nest groups.

+You must use PowerShell to configure super users; you cannot do this configuration by using a management portal.

-For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/rights-management/deploy-use/configure-super-users) (https://docs.microsoft.com/rights-management/deploy-use/configure-super-users) on the Microsoft documentation site.
+For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/rights-management/deploy-use/configure-super-users) on the Microsoft documentation site.

 ## EXAMPLES